McKownville

 and 0.46 inches recorded at the Albany airport weather station;

-there was probably more rain locally in the third event as there was
+there was a lot more rain locally in the third event as there was a

-interval.
-Based on the smaller events earlier in the year, perhaps 6
+the smaller events earlier in the year, perhaps 6-7 inches rise in

-inches rise in the water table might perhaps be thought predictable.
+the water table might perhaps be thought predictable.
+But the rise

-But the rise was much larger, 1.12 feet, more than double the amount
+was much larger, 1.12 feet, about double the amount of local

-further substantial precipitation, the rate declining into October
+precipitation, the rate declining into October as average air

 So here is evidence that the infiltration to the local aquifer near